 KALLET GENESEE THEATRE - West of Syracuse, NY

-Located in Solvay, just West of Syracuse, NY, the Kallet Genesee Theatre was one of the premier roadshow/showcase/prestige theatres in the Upstate NY area.
-Here we see a great collection of vintage cars and local musicians brought in to celebrate the 1967 Upstate NY Premiere of THOROUGHLY MODERN MILLIE.
+Located in Solvay, just West of Syracuse, NY, the Kallet Genesee Theatre was one of the top roadshow/showcase/prestige theatres in the Upstate NY area.

-In it's best years, 1959-1974, this theatre was managed by George E. Read, who had the creative talent to make up all the theatre displays (for the Kallet Genesee and also Kallet Shoppingtown) himself.
+In it's best years, 1959-1974, this theatre was managed by George E. Read, who had the talent to create all the theatre displays (for the Kallet Genesee and also Kallet Shoppingtown) and print advertising (including the theatre's signature ad logo - called a "Sig Cut") himself.
 Read also came up with exceptional details to enhance the theatre's interior and film presentation.

 The entrance doors can be seen in mirrors on the back wall of the outer Lobby, leading to the right...